What Treatments a Cosmetologist Can And Can’t Perform?

 Essentially, waxing involves using hard or soft wax (depending on the area to be treated) to quickly remove hair from the face or body.
 It is more cost-effective than laser treatments, and the results last much longer than shaving.
 Plus, it’s easy to integrate into nearly any skin care regimen.

 With such benefits, it’s obvious why it’s so popular.
-And with such growth, it’s no wonder why you’d want to get involved in offering waxing to your clients!
+And with such growth, it’s no wonder that you’d want to get involved in offering waxing to your clients!
 And the good news is, you can!

 Yes, licensed cosmetologists can perform all types of waxing procedures, and that includes Brazilian waxing.